nkabbara/nkabbara.github.io/docs/notes-on-meditation.md

 categories: meditation
 ---

-_shitty first draft_

 There are concepts in meditation that are strongly ephemeral.
-You understand it at one point, but if you don't practice it contantly, it falls through your fingers like sand.
-And finding again might be a exercise in luck.
+You get an insight during practive, but in an instant, it could leave your mind and never return.

-Here, we're documenting these concepts as an aid to memory.
+Here, we're documenting these epiphanies.

 ## Finding The Meditator